docker-rpm-builder/docker-rpm-builder/README.md

 At the dawn of this tool, I tried to make it work with any version of *docker* that would come from the distributions' repository or from official repository.
 This proved to be quite troublesome, and the docker environment is advancing rapidly; it makes no sense to use or support older versions of *docker*.

-So, **docker >= 1.8** is currently a prerequisite.
+So, **docker >= 1.10** is currently a prerequisite.
 If you're using the prebuilt RPMs or DEBs, they expect the **docker-engine** package from yum.dockerproject.org or apt.dockerproject.org to be available; just follow the [official install instructions](https://docs.docker.com/engine/installation/).

 This tool is designed to use a docker-engine on the very same machine where it's running, not a remote docker daemon.
 On OSX, it uses docker-machine, but make sure all the files you're using reside in ```/Users```.

 Python 2.7, bash, and wget should be installed on your system as well.
 If you're using a packaged version, the package will take care of that.

-See the [docker configuration](#docker-configuration) section for details on some post-install actions for docker.
+See the section below for details on some post-install actions for docker.

+### Docker configuration

+If docker is already up and running on your system, you probably need to do absolutely nothing else.

+Otherwise, if it's your first time with docker, here's a checklist:

+* Verify the *docker* service is running
+* Verify the *docker* group exists and your user belongs to it.
+It is advised **not to run docker-rpm-builder as root**.
+The docker package on some recent Fedoras seems to add a *dockerroot* group instead - **it won't do!**
+* If you had to add the group, verify you've restarted the *docker* service after such addition
+* Verify you've logged out+in after adding your user to the group
+* Verify selinux is disabled.
+There seems to be work going on to let docker work along selinux, but I could not succeed at using bindmounts as long as selinux is active.
+* Verify your disk has enough free space

 ## Installation